Soil Hydrocarbon Survey

 This is a passive survey, meaning that there is no lasting impact on the land.
 No soil was removed from the site during the placement or removal of the module.

-A regional overview of the survey outcomes is now available on this website.
+A regional overview of the survey outcomes is now available at Earth Resources publications.